Rosa Lewis & Maoya Bassiouni

 Acknowledgements

-This project is supported by FLUXNET through the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations (AccelNet) program, Award 2113978 and is also made possible through support from the L.L.
-Stewart Fellowship awarded by the Patricia Valian Reser Center for the Creative Arts (PRAx) and the U.S. Department of Agriculture.
+This project is supported by FLUXNET through the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations (AccelNet) program, Award 2113978 and is also made possible through support from the Patricia Valian Reser Center for the Creative Arts (PRAx) and the U.S. Department of Agriculture.